tsnellgrove/dark_castle3/doc/to_do.md

 	- Also, when the bat drops the chest, it smashes open... maybe revealing the rubiks cube (too soon??)
 - Could have a narrow_passage - perhaps a collapsed passage that connects the north and south halves of the castle?
 	- burt can only squeeze through with a few items (no sword)... perhaps the ruby for the smithy mouse is in the north side?

-Window:
-- would be need to have a Window class that allows burt to see what he can't take
-- could allow burt to peer into a courtyard with a tree and fountain
-- maybe 2 guard dogs - one with red hat, one with blue hat - that are constantly paroling a passage
-- if burt observest the window for a few turns he can see when to zip past the patrol
-- (when the blue-hat dog looks up expectantly)
-- perhaps window is in the collapsed_passage ??

 Writing / engraving:
 - would be nice to have a way to write / engrave on something